 Eucomis ‘Tugela Jade’ Pineapple Lily — 2 Bulbs

-A tough, vigorous perennial bulb for the garden, for containers and to cut it to bring inside.
-(Ships in Spring)
+A tough, vigorous perennial bulb for the garden, for containers and to cut to bring inside.

 Like its namesake, the wild and wide Tugela River in South Africa, this perennial multiplies, getting bigger with time and it needs to be a part of a mixed garden.
 By that, I mean it’s big and a bit floppy.

-We grew it in part shade last summer, in containers.
-The wide, apple-green leaves looked April, May, and June.
+We grow some in full sun and others in part shade last summer, in containers.
+The wide, apple-green leaves looked handsome April, May, and June.
 Then, long, creamy green flowers emerge.
 They last, and last and last.
 In reality, the individual flowers fade but the stalk keeps its color and form into August.

 - contrast the strappy, amaryllis-like leaves with narrow sedges, round nasturtium, or with silver sage.